Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Problem Formulation

 We now embed the iteration-time characterization from Section~\ref{sec:speed_abstraction} into a multiclass many-server stochastic network.
 The model is indexed by the number of GPUs $n\in\mathbb{N}$.

 \paragraph{\textbf{Primitives and service parameters.}}

 Requests belong to a finite set of classes $\mathcal{I} := \{1,\dots,I\}$.
+A consolidated notation summary is provided in EC Table~\ref{tab:notation-summary}.
 A class-$i$ request is characterized by its representative prompt length $P_i$ and decode length $D_i$ (in tokens).
 The system consists of $n$ homogeneous GPUs.
 Each GPU can host at most $B\in\mathbb{N}$ concurrent decode streams and at most one prefill at a time.
 Prefill is executed in fixed-size chunks of $C>0$ tokens per iteration.

 Recall from Section~\ref{sec:speed_abstraction} that the iteration time is $\tau_{\text{solo}} = c$ in decode-only mode and $\tau_{\text{mix}}(C) = \alpha + \beta C$ when a prefill chunk is present.
 For notational convenience, write $\tau := \tau_{\text{mix}}(C)$ for the mixed-iteration time.
 Service rates are derived as follows.